-My name is Louis de Gouyon Matignon, I am 27 years old and I live in Paris (France).
+My name is Louis de Gouyon Matignon, I am 27 years old, and I live in Paris (France); feel free to contact me!
 I am a law student.
 I have been politically invested in the past on subjects such as minorities (Gypsies, Inuit and Basques), Europe, Africa or North Korea.
-Passionate about linguistics and how languages work, I have published ten books including three dictionaries.
+Passionate about linguistics and how languages work, I have published three dictionaries.
 I hold a Master’s Degree in Environmental Law (Université Paris-Saclay).
 I participated in the International Space University Space Studies Program in 2019 (CNES scholarship).

 Today, I am specialising in space law.
 I regularly write articles on the website Space Legal Issues so as to popularise space law and public international law.
 I believe that space-related activities, and more generally, the establishment of living beings in outer space, are mankind’s future.
 I believe that private companies have to play a more decisive role in the exploration and exploitation of outer space, and that law has to evolve, in order to guarantee an ever-more securing environment to space-related activities.
 Do not hesitate to contact me if you have any space law-related questions, I will be more than happy to answer you as fast as possible.